minyor/syn2midi/README.md

 - Choose which mask image best suits your video (82 or 88 notes).
 - Generate MIDI file using:
 syn2midi -m mask.bmp -i Every27Years.mp4 -o Every27Years.midi

+Note: not all synthesia videos, you find, will work with 2 included mask images.
+You might need to create your own mask.